chalatz/tours/pages/tours/guided/religious.md

       25-50 feet of the tour guide, you’ll be able to hear him through your special headsets, so you should be completely fine all the way.
   - q: How much are the entrance fees on this tour?
-    a: The only entrance fee is to Monastery of Filerimos, 6 euro per person. <a href="./senior-citizens-tours-in-rhodes.htm">Seniors</a>
+    a: The only entrance fee is to Monastery of Filerimos, 10 euro per person.
-      (with Id or Passport) 3 Euros / person
   - q: Can we add other sites, or customize this tour?
     a: Yes, all the tours are customizable.
 Just let us know the sites you wish to visit and we’ll plan a custom private tour for you.